9 Tested Strategies to Improve Your Abandoned Cart Emails [+ 16 Examples]

 - Do not distract users with unnecessary elements inside your email.

 - Deleting social buttons may also be a good idea.

 Here’s a great example of an abandoned cart email from PUMA.
 This friendly reminder is pretty simple — short but meaningful copy, two nice-looking pictures of running shoes (exactly the ones user was browsing) and a quick reminder about free shipping.

-ASOS has optimised the abandoned order reminders in such a way as to make them as specific as possible.
+ASOS has optimized the abandoned order reminders in such a way as to make them as specific as possible.
 No social buttons.
 No popular items for cross-selling purposes.
-Only a curly-haired mulatto girl wearing your botanical-textured T-shirt dress, a free shipping notice and some additional data about returns.
+Only a curly-haired mulatto girl wearing your botanical-textured T-shirt dress, free shipping notice and some additional data about returns.